Simple Tutorial: Extracting Funny Quotes from Presidential Debates

 Once you're satisfied with your prompt, you can run the pipeline on the entire dataset.
 First, clear the sample size by clicking on the settings or gear icon next to the pipeline name.

 Then, click the "Run" button again.
 This will process all documents and update the outputs panel with the results.
-Here's what the outputs might look like after running the pipeline on the full dataset (the console view and table view are shown below):

 You can export the results to a CSV file by clicking the "download" button in the top right corner of the outputs panel, near where it says "Selectivity: 1.00x".
 The selectivity is the ratio of the number of documents in the output to the number of documents in the input for that operation.
 In this case, since we ran the pipeline on the full dataset, the selectivity is 1.0x.